smucclaw/documentation/docs/returning-keywords.rst

     - ontology
     - templates

-We use DEFINE to instantiate those templates with concrete values: the specific variables of a particular agreement.
+We use DATA to instantiate those templates with concrete values: the specific variables of a particular agreement.

-These declarations and definitions are automatically exported to the programming language of your choice, lessening the burden of programming downstream.
+These declarations and data values are automatically exported to the programming language of your choice, lessening the burden of programming downstream.

 Consider the following code